The second part of our flagship course, Special Yoga for Special Children.

 Dates: Spring 2020 TBC

-There will be four weekends over the course where we will meet, three in London and one as a retreat weekend in Wiltshire.
+There will be five weekends over the course where we will meet, four in London and one as a retreat weekend in Wiltshire.
 Each participant will be allocated a course mentor who will support them through this training journey, as well as a “buddy” group, giving the opportunity of peer-to-peer support.
 There will also be six sangha meetings led by Jyoti.

 The combination of learning methods alongside the sharing of experiences of working with children will prove invaluable.
 You will benefit from being directly connected to a Special Yoga senior practitioner/trainer throughout the course, while sangha meetings will offer a forum for peer evaluation and support where experience and advice are shared.
 Personal tutor and peer evaluation lend support and affirm your progress as a practitioner.
 All the topics covered aim to support you in providing the best practices for the children.
 There will be a requirement of self study, self reflection and essays that you will be required to submit to your mentor during the course.